 By now, the rest of the family is starting to wake up.
 I’ll pour my husband a cup of coffee, make the baby a bottle and start breakfast.
 Each morning, we make a good home cooked meal.
 We sit down and eat our meal together as a family.

-We don’t usually get the luxury of eating our dinner together because as a rancher’s wife, I have learned that those darn cows come first.
+We don’t usually get the luxury of eating our dinner together because as a rancher’s wife, I have learned that cows come first.
 Haha.
 So we make the most of this time together.

 All That Remains

 Kitchen clean up follows.
 And then I’ll get the children dressed and their morning hygiene completed.

 The last thing that I’ll do in the morning are to throw a load of laundry into the wash because I do a load every single day.
 Then, I’ll make all of the beds and do a quick declutter.

 By now, I’m ready for another cup of coffee.
 So, I will sit down with a cup, my planner and do some workload planning.

 Followed by homeschool lessons and then blog/business time for me in the afternoon.

 Because I wake up pretty early, my complete morning routine is usually finished by about 7 or 8 am each day.
 But this can vary for each of us depending on where we are in life.
 The rest of the cleaning that I’ll do falls under my afternoon routines.